MorphStore/TVLLibGenerator/README.md

 In the example above, there is one additional template parameter.

 ### Build
+There are 3 things necessary for a successful build process:
-Compile with the according flags required for all instruction sets, you are using and include one or more additional flags (DSSE, DAVXTWO, DAVX512, or DNEON) to make the TVL include only the necessary headers.
+1. Compile with the according flags required for all instruction sets, you are using.
+2. Include a flag for each instruction set the TVLwill be using (DSCALAR, DSSE, DAVXTWO, DAVX512, DTSUBASA, or DNEON).
+This ensures that only the necessary headers are included.
+This sounds redundant to point 1, but it prevents you from getting compile errors if you are crazy enough to mix native vector code with TVL code that works with another ISA.
+3. Link the directory, whichcontains the *header* and *generated* folders.

 For instance, the code above can be compiled using

-*g++ -DAVXTWO -DAVX512 -mavx2 -mavx512f mySouceFile.cpp*
+*g++ -DAVXTWO -DAVX512 -mavx2 -mavx512f -I/TVLLibGenerator mySouceFile.cpp*

+where *TVLLibGenerator* is the folder containing the *header* and *generated* folders, and mySouceFile.cpp is the source code using the TVL.

 #### Known issues
 - Depending on the instruction set you are using, not all parameters are requied for each implementation.
 To disable the according warning when compiling using g++, you may use the flag *-Wno-unused-parameter*.